Workplace Violence Prevention Program (WVPP)

 • Employee Training: Employees training will include recognizing and avoiding workplace violence, reporting incidents or concerns, and accessing support services.
 This mandatory training will need to be completed annually.

-• Compliance with California Division of Occupational Health and Safety (Cal/OSHA): Inalignment with existing Cal/OSHA regulations, our university will fully comply with the occupational safety requirements outlined in SB 553.
-This commitment underscores UCI’s dedication to safeguarding the well-being of our community.
+• Compliance with California Division of Occupational Health and Safety (Cal/OSHA): Inalignment with existing Cal/OSHA regulations, our university will fully comply with the occupational safety requirements outlined in Labor Code: 6401.9..
+This commitment underscores UC Irvine’s dedication to safeguarding the well-being of our community.

 Frequently Asked Questions (FAQs)

 There is no universally accepted definition for workplace violence, and it is defined differently by various entities.
-At the UCI Campus, workplace violence includes those events that meet the definitions set by Cal/OSHA.
+At the UC Irvine campus, workplace violence includes those events that meet the definitions set by Cal/OSHA.

 Cal/OSHA defines workplace violence as: “any act of violence or threat of violence against an employee that occurs at the worksite.”
 It does not include “lawful acts of self-defense or defense of others.”
 The definition also includes an event “involving the threat or use of a firearm or other dangerous weapon, including the use of common objects as weapons, regardless of whether the employee sustains an injury.”

-Anyone who experiences a workplace violence act or threat at UCI campus should submit an incident report using the online reporting tool (at the top of this page).
-In the event of an emergency, in response to an actual or potential workplace violence incident or concern, UCI affiliated can obtain assistance from UCIPD and/or security personnel by:
+Anyone who experiences a workplace violence act or threat at UC Irvine campus should submit an incident report (UCInetID required) using the online reporting tool.
+In the event of an emergency, in response to an actual or potential workplace violence incident or concern, UC Irvine affiliated individuals can obtain assistance from UCIPD and/or security personnel by:

 • Dialing or texting 9-1-1.